 Q: Can I order my own hardware that can be installed as part of my Outposts rack?

-A: No, AWS Outposts rack provides fully integrated AWS designed configurations with built in top-of-rack switches and redundant power supply to ensure an ideal AWS experience.
-You can order as much compute and storage infrastructure as you need by selecting from the range of available Outposts rack options, or work with us to create a custom combination with your desired EC2, EBS, and S3 capacity.
+No, AWS Outposts rack provides fully integrated AWS designed configurations with built in top-of-rack switches and redundant power supply to ensure an ideal AWS experience.
+You can order as much compute and storage infrastructure as you need by selecting from the range of available Outposts rack options, or work with us to create a custom combination with your desired Amazon Elastic Compute Cloud (EC2), Amazon Elastic Block Store (EBS), and Amazon Simple Storage Service (S3) capacity.
 These are pre-validated and tested to ensure that you can get started quickly with no additional effort or configuration required on-site.

 Q: Can I create EC2 instances using an EBS backed AMI on my Outposts?

 Yes, you can launch EC2 instances using the AMIs backed with EBS gp2 volume types.

 EBS snapshots of EBS Volumes on Outposts rack are stored by default on Amazon S3 in the Region.
 If the Outpost is provisioned with Amazon S3 on Outposts you have the option to store your snapshots locally on your Outpost.
 EBS snapshots are incremental, which means that only the blocks on your Outpost that have changed after your most recent snapshot are saved.
 You can at any time restore (hydrate) EBS Volume on Outposts from the stored snapshots.
 To learn more, visit the EBS Snapshots documentation.

 Q: How do I enforce data residency on Outposts rack using EBS Local Snapshots on Outposts?